damianhakert/damianhakert.github.io/README.md

 repo for changes and reloads the site automatically.

 Livereload can result to [slow server response times][gh-livereload], so it is disabled by default.
+That means you need to manually refresh the webpage if you make any changes to the source files.
 To enable it, just set the environment variable `ENABLE_LIVERELOAD=1` before running middleman:

 ```
 ENABLE_LIVERELOAD=1 bundle exec middleman